-In practice, one usually predict step by step \(\vh_t\), that is, maps it down to the state space and maps back to the observable image space, before applying \(K\) again.
-It is also worth noting that one may be more interested in mapping to an output of a function \(f\in\mathcal{F}\) instead, and then one simply swap \(\Phi\) with \(f\) when approximating \(C\).
+Due to computational stability, one usually predicts \(\vh_t\) step by step, that is, maps it down to the state space and maps back to the observable image space, before applying \(K\) again, instead of simply applying \(K^t\).
+It is also worth noting that one may be more interested in mapping to an output of a function \(f\in\mathcal{F}\) instead, and then one simply swaps \(\Phi\) with \(f\) when approximating \(C\).

 To conclude this introduction to EDMD, we do want to mention that the set of eigenfunctions we find through the EDMD algorithm comes with its own set of issues, such as spectral pollution, and efforts to mitigate certain issues has spawned extensions to EDMD, e.g., measure-preserving EDMD and residual DMD \citep{colbrook-2022a, colbrook-2023}.